jmo1point0/WorkoutTracker17/README.md

 # WorkoutTracker17

-# Project Title: ReadME Generator
+### Description:

-### Description: The fitness app allows users to create view and track daily workouts.
+The fitness app allows users to create view and track daily workouts.

+### Installation:

-### Installation:  Download or clone repository.
+Download or clone repository.
 Do a Npm install to install the required npm packages to run

+### Usage:

-### Usage: Application will be invoked by using the following command: node server.js Open your browser and go to http://localhost:8080
+Application will be invoked by using the following command: node server.js Open your browser and go to http://localhost:8080

+ ### Contributing:

- ### Contributing:  Contributions made by Jordan Mossing using various technolgies.
+  Contributions made by Jordan Mossing using various technolgies.

  ### Screenshot: